Horrified Review – Monsters and Mechanics

 Conclusion: Horrified Review

 So how can we wrap up a review about the board game Horrified?
-Well, the simple truth is that Horrified is a rare pleasure.
+Well, despite a few teething problems, the simple truth is that Horrified is a rare pleasure at low player counts.
 Occasionally a board game will come along, one that you don’t expect, and it becomes a classic.
 Horrified has that potential.
 It is simple at heart, has a fantastic theme, and offers an interesting puzzle each time it is played.